 My PS5 review explains how Sony's console is a must-own even if it is hard to find, if you want one take a look at our PS5 restock tracker.
 We update it whenever news of a PlayStation 5 restock is happening.
 If you want the latest hardware, then take a look at my feature 'PSVR 2: everything you need to know'.
 If you're looking ahead, then read my guide to the best upcoming PS5 games.
 Also take a look at my feature on the best PSVR 2 games coming soon.

 If you have managed to get a PlayStation 5 console, or are drawing up a list of games to play once you manage to get one, then our list is for you.
-The best PS5 games are just below; some are out now. but others can be pre-ordered to ensure you don't miss a release.
+The best PS5 games are just below (some are nominated in this year's BAFTA Games Awards 2023). but others can be pre-ordered to ensure you don't miss a release.

 Ian is the former editor of the Official PlayStation Magazine and has been a video game journalist for more than 20 years.
 He's worked across many video games magazines, including PlayStation World and launched Play Magazine in 2020.
 He has owned and written about every PlayStation console since 1998 across print and web.